About two thirds of people in the US are either overweight or obese (1).

 Some people are naturally very skinny but still healthy.
 Being underweight according to this scale does not necessarily mean that you have a health problem.

-Being underweight is about 2-3 times as common among girls and women.
+Being underweight is about 2–3 times more common among girls and women, compared to men.
 In the US, 1% of men and 2.4% of women 20 years and older are underweight (2).

-Bottom Line: Being underweight is defined as having a body mass index (BMI) below 18.5.
-It is much more common in women and girls.
+Summary Being underweight is defined as having a body mass index (BMI) below 18.5.
+It’s much more common in women and girls.

 Obesity is currently one of the world's biggest health problems.

-However, being underweight may be just as bad for your health as being obese.
+However, being underweight may be just as bad for your health.
 According to one study, being underweight was associated with a 140% greater risk of early death in men, and 100% in women (3).

-In this study, obesity was "only" associated with a 50% greater risk of early death, indicating that being underweight may be even worse for your health (3).
+In comparison, obesity was associated with a 50% greater risk of early death, indicating that being underweight may be even worse for your health (3).

-Another study found increased risk of early death in underweight men, but not women.
-This indicates that being underweight may be worse for men (4).
+Another study found an increased risk of early death in underweight men, but not women, suggesting that being underweight may be worse for men (4).

-Bottom Line: Being underweight can be just as unhealthy as being obese, if not more.
+Summary Being underweight can be just as unhealthy as being obese — if not more.
 People who are underweight are at risk of osteoporosis, infections, fertility problems and early death.

-There are several medical conditions that can cause unhealthy weight loss.
+There are several medical conditions that can cause unhealthy weight loss, including:

 - Eating disorders: This includes anorexia nervosa, a serious mental disorder.